 Road interchange in 1951.
 (Clyde Hare)

 In 1952, the new alignment from Greensburg to Saint Xavier opened.
 On June 5, 1953, the first section of the Penn-Lincoln Parkway from the Boulevard of the Allies to Business US 22 opened and on October 15, 1953, the section from Steubenville Pike to Saw Mill Run Boulevard opened.
 With the opening, the designation was removed from the current PA 60 alignment from Robinson to the West End Circle, and from Forbes Avenue, Beeler Street, Wilkins Avenue, Dallas Avenue, Penn Avenue, and Ardmore Boulevard on the eastern side of the city.
 Traffic still had to use the original route between the Saw Mill Run Boulevard interchange and the current PA 885 interchange.
 Also in 1953, construction began from Oregon Pike to the US 30 alignment east of Lancaster which opened a year later.
 In 1954, the designation was moved from Kelly Drive between Girard Avenue and Spring Garden Street to follow Girard Street, 26th Street, and Pennsylvania Avenue to Spring Garden Street for eastbound traffic, and Pennsylvania Avenue, 25th Street, Poplar Street, West College Avenue, and Girard Street for westbound.
 In 1955, construction began from Girard Avenue to the Vine Street Expressway on the Schuylkill Expressway in Philadelphia.
 Widening continued in 1956 from Kingston Street to McCance and Junk Yard Road to Everett.
 On September 10, 1956, the section of the Penn-Lincoln Parkway opened from the Boulevard of the Allies to the current PA 885 interchange.
 In 1957, construction on the Vine Street Expressway from the Schuylkill Expressway to Broad Street began.
-In 1958, medians were installed from the Penn-Lincoln Parkway to the Westinghouse Bridge, Westinghouse Bridge to East McKeesport, Irwin to Adamsburg, Greensburg to Saint Xavier, Kingston Street to Ligonier, Junk Yard Road to Everett, Breezewood to the PA Turnpike, in Caldonia, at the Boggs Road intersection, and PA 401 to Paoli.
+In 1958, medians were installed from the Penn-Lincoln Parkway to the Westinghouse Bridge, Westinghouse Bridge to East McKeesport, Irwin to Adamsburg, Greensburg to Saint Xavier, Kingston Street to Ligonier, Junk Yard Road to Everett, Breezewood to the Pennsylvania Turnpike, in Caldonia, at the Boggs Road intersection, and PA 401 to Paoli.
+Construction also began that year on the Greensburg Bypass, which opened on October 30, 1959.
+Once complete, the US 30 designation was removed from Pittsburgh and Otterman streets through the city.
 In 1959, the Penn-Lincoln Parkway opened from the Point to the Boulevard of the Allies and on June 19, the Fort Pitt Bridge opened, which removed the designation from the Point Bridge, Water Street, Liberty Avenue, Boulevard of the Allies, and Bates Street.
 On June 30, the Schuylkill Expressway opened from Girard Avenue to the Vine Street Expressway and to Broad Street.
-Construction began on the Greensburg Bypass that year while a median was installed from Everett to Juniata Crossing.
+Construction began to widen with a median from Everett to Juniata Crossing.